- Search The Registry

 On this date in 1854, the U.S. Congress passed the Kansas-Nebraska Act that allowed voting residents (meaning primarily white-American males) in the territories of Kansas and Nebraska to decide whether to allow slavery within their borders.

-The Act served to repeal the Missouri Compromise of 1820, which prohibited slavery north of latitude 36°30´.
-The Kansas-Nebraska Act angered many in the North who considered the Missouri Compromise to be a long-standing binding agreement, but it was strongly supported in the pro-slavery South.
-After the Kansas-Nebraska Act was passed, pro-slavery and anti-slavery supporters rushed in to settle Kansas to affect the outcome of the first election held there after the law went into effect.
+The Act repealled the Missouri Compromise of 1820, which prohibited slavery north of latitude 36°30´.
+The Kansas-Nebraska Act angered many in the North who considered the Missouri Compromise a long-standing binding agreement.
+Still, it was strongly supported in the pro-slavery South.
+After the Kansas-Nebraska Act was passed, pro-slavery and anti-slavery supporters rushed in to settle Kansas to affect the outcome of the first election held after the law went into effect.

 Historic U.S. Cases 1690-1993: